zimolzak/priv-sec-movement/README.md

 * don't give your email address to merchants etc who ask
 * "checkout as guest" is at least one less account to worry about
 * look which apps can track location in the background
+* Consider not using "hey Siri," "OK Google," and related.
+* Maybe not even Siri at all?

 Source: Forbes magazine
 --------